jcwright77/engaging_cluster_howto/README.md

 #load modules your job depends on.
 #better here than in your $HOME/.bashrc to make debugging and requirements easier to track.
-#here we are using gcc under MPI mpich
+#here we are using gcc under MPI mpich, you may also use intel icc with intel impi
 module load mpich/ge/gcc/64/3.1

 #I like to echo the running environment